Sunday-Oladokun/SQL-PROJECT--Walmart-Sales-Data-Analysis/README.md

-# SQL PROJECT- Database to Interactive Dashboard
+# SQL PROJECT- Walmart Sales Data

 This is an ongoing project